chooper1/EdgeBERT/README.md

 2. Run all cells in this notebook and download the resulting csv file.

-# Training and evaluating models (example is with SST-2)
+# Training and evaluating models
 Change into the EdgeBERT/scripts directory and follow the steps in the README.md file.

+# Alternative: Jupyter notebook for training and evaluating models
+The edgebert.ipynb notebook allows for training and evaluating models in Google Colab.
+Note that training times are such that training cannot be run using a hosted runtime.